Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Itineraries and boundary symbols

+Let us now turn attention to the case of (pre\nobreakdash-)periodic points in the Fatou set and explain how they fit into the context of dynamic partitions.

 We may still define itineraries of (pre\nobreakdash-)periodic Fatou points as sequences that are, by definition, neither equal nor adjacent to any of the itineraries realized by points in the Julia set.
 To do this, we introduce another kind of boundary symbol.
-For a (pre\nobreakdash-)periodic point $p\in\mathcal{F}(\extended{f})$ that lies on the partition boundary, we denote by $\mathcal{A}(p)\subset\mathcal{D}$ --- just as in the Julia pre-crictial case --- the set of partition sectors $D\in\mathcal{A}(p)$ for which $p\in\partial_{\CTT{f}}D$.
+For a (pre\nobreakdash-)periodic point $p\in\mathcal{F}(\extended{f})$ that lies on the partition boundary, we denote by $\mathcal{A}(p)\subset\mathcal{D}$ --- just as in the Julia pre-crictial case --- the set of partition sectors $D\in\mathcal D$ for which $p\in\partial_{\CTT{f}}D$.
 We introduce the boundary symbol $\diamond_{\mathcal{A}(p)}$ and call it a \emph{Fatou boundary symbol} .
+It is analogous to $\star_{\mathcal{A}(p_i)}$ but for points in the Fatou set; see also Figure~\ref{fig:BoundarySymbols2}.

 \begin{Def}[Itineraries of points in the Fatou set] Let $p\in\mathcal{F}(\extended{f})$ be (pre\nobreakdash-)periodic and write $p_i=\extended{f}^{\circ i}(p)$.
 We define the \emph{itinerary}

 \emph{of $p$ w.r.t.\ $\mathcal{D}$} to be the sequence of partition sectors and Fatou boundary symbols defined via